 Wealth Management provides integrated advice and investment solutions to meet the needs of institutional, retail and high net worth clients.
-Our asset management, retail brokerage and private wealth management businesses combine to create an integrated offer delivered through more than 1,500 advisors across Canada and the U.S.
+Our asset management, retail brokerage and private wealth management businesses combine to create an integrated offer, delivered through approximately 1,600 advisors across Canada and the U.S.

-Capital Markets provides integrated credit and global markets products, investment banking advisory services and top-ranked research to corporate, government and institutional clients around the world.
+Capital Markets provides integrated global markets products and services, investment banking advisory and execution, corporate banking and top-ranked research to corporate, government and institutional clients around the world.

-CIBC's three main businesses are supported by the following functional groups: Technology and Operations; Finance (including Treasury); Administration; Risk Management and Internal Audit as well as other support groups, which all form part of Corporate and Other.
-Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis (2015 MD&A) for the year ended October 31, 2015 included on pages 1-90 of the 2015 AR.
+CIBC's three main businesses are supported by the following functional groups: Technology and Operations, Finance (including Treasury), Administration, Risk Management, and Internal Audit, as well as other support groups, which are all included in Corporate and Other.
+Information about CIBC's business lines and functional groups is provided in the 2016 AR on pages 1 to 91.

-A more complete description of services provided by Retail and Business Banking, Wealth Management and Capital Markets can be found in the 2015 AR on pages 17-27.
+A more complete description of services provided by Retail and Business Banking, Wealth Management and Capital Markets can be found in the 2016 AR on pages 17 to 26.